Business Automation

 Robotic Process Automation

 Currently, Robotic Process Automation (RPA) is getting a lot of headlines as a replacement for manual, screen-based work performed by employees, typically in service agent roles.
-RPA automatically analyzes everyday tasks and movements performed during an employee's regular workday.
+RPA automatically analyzes everyday tasks and movements during an employee's regular workday.

 Next, the automation determines how to automate the screen movements, keystrokes, logins, etc. As a result, RPA can drastically reduce the rote work done by employees and free up their time to focus on more strategic and customer-facing interactions.